GavinRay97/vscode-reascript-extension/README.md

     - Comments about parameter and returns values on many functions
   - Updated formatting on the doc blocks, so that it looks much nicer.
 Important things are bolded, items are logically spaced, markdown used instead of plain text, etc
   - Intellisense/Autocomplete now works without having to prefix the method with "reaper." and "gfx." (still need to make this a toggleable option)
+  - **NOTE**: A big thank-you to Meo-Mespotine for writing/maintaining the Ultraschall docs, and also Extremeraym for his Node function that sanitizes the XML format so that it's properly parseable.

 ![Demo](vscode-reascript-extension-demo.gif)